hortonworks-spark/spark-atlas-connector/README.md

 We haven't found difficulty on table level, but once we collect difficulties on making table entity being consistent as well, we might also consider drop supporting DDL and blindly create the entities whenever they're referenced.

-This doesn't apply to Hive models, which central remote HMS takes care of DDLs and Hive Hook will take care of updates.
+This doesn't apply to Hive models, which central remote HMS takes care of DDLs and Hive Atlas Hook will take care of updates.

 > SAC doesn't track dropping tables (Spark models).